UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_03reusing.md

 cooperation of different tools in the same project, which makes the packaging process more uniform across different tools.

-Here is an equivilant `pyproject.toml` file for our `tstools` package:
+Here is an equivalent `pyproject.toml` file for our `tstools` package:

 ```toml
 [build-system]